 On Tuesday, Nov.
 5, we will be hosting an Open House for the local community, including first-come/first-served tours at the top of the hour throughout the day.
 Please encourage your family and friends to take advantage of this opportunity to get a behind-the-scenes look at our new facility and some of the outstanding work we do.

 Lastly, in this first wave of outreach, we will be introducing a new television, digital and social media campaign around the theme of Tomorrow is Here, targeting specific audiences across Arizona and at peer academic medical centers, as well as the general public.
-Please take a moment to view the 60-second TV commercial and explore the supporting website, where we will be producing and sharing stories that tell the many ways we are making a difference in addressing the critical areas of next-generation education, precision medicine for all, making wellness ageless, creating defenses against disease, and harnessing big data for personalized care.
+Please take a moment to view the 60-second TV commercial and explore the supporting website, where we will be producing and sharing stories that tell the many ways we are making a difference in addressing the critical areas of next-generation education, precision medicine for all, innovations in healthy aging, creating defenses against disease, and harnessing big data for personalized care.

 I hope you share my enthusiasm for the unique position we are in and the opportunities we have to effect change in this rapidly shifting health care landscape.
 The strengths we possess as faculty and staff in this particular place at this particular time give us an incredible advantage that we can use in our education and research efforts to improve the health and well-being of individuals in the local community, across the state of Arizona, and around the world for generations to come.